-San Juan Skyway, Part 2
+San Juan Skyway Part 2

 This is Part 2 of the San Juan Skyway story.
 Part 1 starts in Ridgway and then continues onto Ouray before heading up the Million Dollar Highway and over Red Mountain Pass.
 Part 2 picks up the drive as US 550 passes by Silverton, the most rugged, secluded and authentic-feeling historic town along the byway.
 Mines, trains and even an infamous red light district once made Silverton noteworthy.
 Today, tourism rocks in this high altitude town with Victorian appeal.
-You can still ride the rails, too: the Durango & Silverton Narrow Gauge Railroad is an authentic steam-powered, coal-fired scenic train that operates in the summer.
+You can still ride the rails, too: the Durango & Silverton Narrow Gauge Railroad is a steam-powered, coal-fired scenic train that operates in the summer.
 Silverton lies at 9318 feet and continuing south, the skyway climbs just shy of 11,000 feet before crossing Molas Pass.
 It’s definitely worth pulling over and admiring the peaks, thinking about the stunning but unforgiving terrain and the countless people of the past – Native Americans, miners, missionaries, hippies, outdoor thrill-seekers – heck, even hookers – who have navigated this stunning corner of the planet.
 US 550 continues onto Durango but this Wide Open Ride returns to Ouray, passing by Silverton again before rolling across Red Mountain Pass.
 This part of the San Juan Skyway is worth driving in both directions because each perspective is so different.

 Best Time to Visit